How to make a gift

 You can give online to any charitable fund via ACH bank transfer or credit card.
-Choose a one-time gift or recurring donation to a donor-advised fund, organizational endowment fund or one of our collaborative funds.
+Choose a one-time gift or recurring donation to a donor-advised fund, organizational endowment fund or one of our impact funds.
 If you are part of a giving circle, please specify "Women gather giving circle" under the fund name.

 Give by mail

 Other ways to give

 Name Thrivent Charitable Impact & Investing (tax ID # 41-1802412) to receive beneficiary proceeds from qualified retirement plans (IRAs or other qualified plans, life insurance and/or annuities).
 When we receive the proceeds, they will be allocated to a fund per your Fund Agreement.
 You can designate all or a percentage of your assets, or name Thrivent Charitable Impact & Investments as contingent beneficiary.

 Following are sample provisions to insert into your will or living trust.
 To ensure proper distribution of proceeds to your donor-advised fund, please do not name specific benefiting charities in your will or trust.
 Benefiting charities are listed in your Fund Agreement where you have the flexibility to make changes as needed.
 Please note these provisions are subject to your attorney’s preferred style and state restrictions.

 Specific bequest: I give to Thrivent Charitable Impact & Investing (tax ID # 41-1802412), a Minnesota nonprofit corporation, [asset or percent of estate to be given], for the benefit of the [insert donor-advised fund name].